 1. Every sentence is roughly the same length

 Read your text out loud.
-If there’s a steady, almost musical rhythm to it – long sentence, long sentence, long sentence – that’s AI.
+If there’s a steady, almost musical rhythm to it (for example, it can be long sentence, long sentence, long sentence), that’s a machine masterpiece.
 Humans naturally mix it up without thinking about it.

 2. Overuse of transition words